-I am a big fan of Steve Jobs but it is important to watch how a mix of ingenuity and arrogance when Steve was young can lead to failed implementations.
-After he was kicked off Apple in the 80s, Steve picked up a number of talents to create Next computer which he wanted to be the next big thing ever created.
-He really didn’t listen to his team, grew impatient, and was stubborn with certain decisions that proved costly later.
+I am a big fan of Steve Jobs, but watching how a mix of ingenuity and arrogance when Steve was young can lead to failed implementations is essential.
+After he was kicked off Apple in the 80s, Steve picked up several talents to create the NeXt computer, which he wanted to be the next big thing ever in the computer industry.
+He didn’t listen to his team, grew impatient, and was stubborn with certain decisions that proved costly later.
 Which is more important?
 Quality, cost, or time?
-The Next computer proved to be a failed computer, but, nevertheless, Steve Jobs went to create beautiful products later on.
+The Next computer was ultimately unsuccessful as a machine, but it was still a key milestone in the history of computers.
+It also empowered Steve Jobs to build beautiful products later on.
 Watch the PBS Entrepreneurs documentary about Steve Jobs with a critical eye.
-It was filmed before the Next pc was released to the public.
-Carefully watch the behavior of Steve and think of how you could have done things differently or the same.
-It is a learning opportunity for all of us
+It was filmed before the NeXt PC was released to the public.
+Carefully watch Steve and think of how you could have done things differently or the same.
+It is a learning opportunity for all of us.

-10 years after, Steve Jobs returned to Apple as a more experienced and, yet, still passionate (sold NeXT to Apple, owned Pixar that gave Toy Story to the world, and always loved the Apple he cofounded).
-Watch the 1997 video below and see the difference in the character and presentation between Gil Amelio, who was leading Apple at the time, and Steve Jobs (shows up 7min later in the video).
-Compare the presentations between both.
-Notice the confidence and power from Steve, and the lack of by Amelio.
-More importantly, notice the story telling and how Steve embraced more the development community this time.
-Of course, Apple is not only Steve and Steve is not only Apple.
-But the power of his message in that conference, in my opinion, has set the stage of what Apple became as a brand for the development community and the world.
+Ten years later, Steve Jobs returned to Apple as a more experienced and still passionate (sold NeXT to Apple, owned Pixar gave Toy Story to the world, and always loved the Apple he cofounded).
+Watch the 1997 video below and see the difference in the character and presentation between Gil Amelio, who was leading Apple, and Steve Jobs (who showed up 7 minutes later in the video).
+Compare the expressions between both.
+Notice the confidence and power from Steve and the less of it by Amelio.
+More importantly, notice the storytelling and how Steve embraced more the development community this time.
+Of course, Apple is not only Steve, and Steve is not only Apple.
+But the power of his message has set the stage for Apple to become a global brand.
 It is another learning opportunity for all of us techies.

 Other interesting videos to check: